Click to grab your free copy of our Garden Tools Cheat Sheet!

 42. Aladdin Pumpkins

 With a dark orange color, the Aladdin pumpkins weigh an average of 35 to 50 lbs per piece.
-The pumpkins happen to have moderate ribbing across the exterior and the handles are firmly rooted within the exterior of the pumpkin.
-Their large span of 12 inches width and 15 inches height makes them ideal for carving.
-It takes around 110 days for these pumpkins to fully mature.
+The pumpkins have moderate ribbing across the exterior, and the handles are firmly rooted within the pumpkin's body.

 Click here to buy them on Harris Seeds.